bazelbuild/rules_python/docs/packaging.md

 A rule to select all files in transitive dependencies of deps which belong to given set of Python packages.

-This rule is intended to be used as data dependency to py_wheel rule
+This rule is intended to be used as data dependency to py_wheel rule.

 **ATTRIBUTES**